Aerial view of accident scene

 What Happened

-On September 8, 2022, about 2:40 a.m. local time, a conductor and engineer of Union Pacific Railroad (UP) train ISILB5-07 were killed when the train collided with railcars stored in a siding near Imperial County, California.
-[1] The train was traveling eastbound about 28 mph on Mainline 2 when a UP dispatcher routed it into the west end of the signal-controlled siding (Bertram siding) at milepost 646.1 on the Yuma subdivision.
-The train then collided with 92 empty intermodal railcars that had been stored at milepost 646.3 since December 2021.
-The two lead locomotives and one intermodal railcar of UP train ISILB5-07 derailed, along with two of the empty stored intermodal railcars.
-(See figure.)
-At the time of the accident, conditions were dark, and the weather was clear, 86°F, with no precipitation.
-Damage to track and equipment was estimated by UP to be about $1.2 million.
-UP train ISILB5-07 consisted of two lead locomotives, 122 loaded intermodal railcars, and two locomotives on the rear end.
+On September 8, 2022, about 2:40 a.m. local time, a conductor and engineer of Union Pacific Railroad (UP) train ISILB5-07 were killed when the train collided with railcars stored in a siding in Imperial County, California.[1]
+Train ISILB5-07 had been traveling timetable eastbound on main track 2 of the Yuma Subdivision when, because of a change of route plans, the train reversed direction into Bertram siding, a signal-controlled siding at milepost 646.1.[2]
+Upon entering the siding, with helper locomotives in the lead, the train traveled about 802 feet before colliding with a string of 74 empty intermodal railcars that had been stored in the siding since December 2021.[3]
+The two lead locomotives and one intermodal railcar of train ISILB5-07 derailed, along with two of the empty stored intermodal railcars.
+(See figure 1.)
+Visibility conditions at the time of the accident were dark and clear with a haze near the ground, there was no precipitation, and the temperature was 86°F. UP estimated damage to track and equipment to be about $1.2 million.

 Video